-We offer a fresh water bath for each of our birds daily.
+We offer a freshwater bath for each of our birds daily.
 The easiest way to bathe our birds is with a shower perch.

-|Weekly||About once a week, we use Natra Pet Bird Bath Spray to loosen more stubborn dust and debris from individual feathers.
-This product contains Vitamins A, D & E as well as natural preening oils to moisturize the skin.
-We notice that our birds feathers are much cleaner, softer and more vibrant in color after using the bath spray.
-The natural preening oils promote healthy preening and relieve itchy skin.|
+|Weekly||Nearly weekly we give our parrots bird bath spray to remove any stubborn feathers.
+This product includes Vitamins A, D & E, plus natural moisturizing oils to nourish the skin.
+We notice that our bird's feathers look much cleaner, softer, and more vibrant in color after using the bath spray.
+The natural moisturizing oils promote healthy grooming and soothe itchy skin.|

 |Monthly (or less)||Every once in a while, and certainly no more than once a month, we do a deep conditioning style bath using Parrot Shampoo.
 The parrot ph balanced, low suds lather deeply cleans and conditions each feather thoroughly and its gentle on the skin, too.
 Parrot shampoo cleans heavily soiled feathers and more thoroughly removes the protective dust - so you definitely don't want to over do it.
 We use it before a vacation when our birds will be in the car for a long trip or when our birds have become very soiled for one reason or another - like Smokey bathing in a dirty water dish.|